nidone/AI-Safety-Project/index.md

 title: Home - AI Safety Project
 ---

-# Evaluating LLM Safety for Youth: An AI Safety Course Project
+# Evaluating LLM Safety for Youth

 In this project, I aim to evaluate the safety of large language models (LLMs), focusing specifically on their potential negative impacts on the emotional and cognitive development of youth.